 7. Add the sweaters, gently pushing them down under the water.
 I generally wash 6 to 8 big sweaters at once, or 8 to 12 summer tees and tanks, at the medium load water setting.
 Again, plan ahead to minimize accidents: if you’re concerned about delicate items, zip them into lingerie bags first.
 In all my years of washing sweaters this way, I’ve never seen a cardigan’s buttons catch onto another sweater, but I can’t promise that it won’t happen.

 8. Advance the machine’s cycle setting to the spin cycle or press whatever button turns off the machine, and let everything soak undisturbed for 20 to 30 minutes.
-Don’t let the machine to go into agitation mode.
+DO NOT let the machine to go into agitation mode.
 Agitation mode can shrink or even felt your sweaters.
-Once a sweater shrinks, it can’t be enlarged.
-Once it begins to felt, it can’t be unfelted.
+Once a sweater shrinks or felts, it will never be the same.
 Trust me on this one—it’s why one of my handspun, hand-dyed sweaters with elaborate cables had to be recycled into a tote bag.

 9. Run the spin cycle to remove all the water.
 It’s a faster and more efficient way to remove water (meaning your sweaters will dry faster) than wrapping the garments in towels.

-10. Hang sweaters on a drying rack.
+10. I hang most of my sweaters on a drying rack.
 Don’t put them on hangers to dry: even after going through the spin cycle, the garments will still retain some water, and their heaviness can stretch them out of shape on a hanger.
 Gullwing and accordion-style racks can hold many sweaters at once if you hang them over separate bars.
 Even if you want to lay the sweaters flat for drying, you should be able to fit 3 sweaters on a gullwing rack at one time.
+Any sweater with dyed stripes or colorwork is safer laid flat to dry.
 Wet knitted fabric can stretch, and wet colors can bleed, so again, protect your precious knits from potential accidents.

-11. Let the garments dry completely, which shouldn’t take more than 48 hours if you used the spin cycle.
-They need to be bone-dry before you store them, because any trapped moisture will make them smell musty.
+11. Let the garments dry completely, which shouldn’t take more than 48 hours if you used the spin cycle in most environments.
+If you live in a humid location, a fan helps tremendously.
+They need to be bone-dry before you store them, especially if using airtight containers for storage.

 Store packed boxes of knitwear in places that won’t be affected by dampness, moisture, direct sunlight, or unwanted visitors from the animal kingdom.
 All of these things can damage knitwear.

 Pests: Rodents, carpet beetles, and certain moths love to nest in wool.
 The bugs’ larvae eat unclean wool, then grow up to produce more offspring to eat your wool.
 Mice like soft, dark, safe beds for themselves and their babies.
 Prevent infestations by making your stored sweaters unavailable (in airtight bins of heavy plastic) or unrecognizable.
-Moths smell wool, so mask the scent with lavender, aromatic cedar, or mothballs.
+Moths smell wool, so mask the scent with lavender or aromatic cedar.
 Set out pheromone traps so that you can recognize an infestation at its earliest signs.
 If the worst happens, handspinners know all the best ways to stop a moth invasion.
 (Their advice also applies to yarn and fiber stashes as well as finished projects.)